Capitol State Forest

 - Trails are open to foot traffic year-round.

-- Dogs are allowed in Capitol Forest but must be kept on leash.
-Horseback riders and mountain bikers may bring unleashed dogs if they are controlled by voice command.
+- Dogs are allowed in Capitol Forest but must be kept on a leash.
+Horseback riders may bring unleashed dogs if they are controlled by voice command.

 - Be alert for other road users, ranging from heavy vehicles to bicycles, and check your speed accordingly.

-Capitol State Forest has areas closed to target shooting.
-No target shooting is allowed:
+Also note: that the Capitol State Forest has areas closed to target shooting.
+Target shooting is not allowed:

 - On a 5-mile corridor on the C-Line, starting from D-4000 up to Low Bank Pit